 What's your theory on this North Korea business?

-The West, it's particularly the United States has been at war with Russia and the Soviet Union since the end of World War II.
+The West, particularly the United States, has been at war with Russia and the Soviet Union since the end of World War II.

-This is not about the dog eating uh little potbellied, potbellied dictator, yes.
+This is not about the dog-eating little pot-bellied dictator, yes.

-Thank you, of North of North Korea or Amadina John and the Syrian terror alliance.
+Thank you, of North Korea or Ahmadinejan and the Syrian terror alliance.

-We cannot uh an economic boycott will not work as some consumer at try the year ago by boycotting all uh Chinese-made products.
+We cannot, an economic boycott will not work as some consumerette tried a year ago by boycotting all Chinese-made products.

 You found out how impossible it was.

-Uh any time the Chinese want to, as you well know, they can turn off the natural gas and oil and and food spigots to North Korea, and they would die on the vine overnight.
+Anytime the Chinese want to, as you well know, they can turn off the natural gas and oil and food spigots to North Korea, and they would die on the vine overnight.

 They choose not to for their reasons, for the reasons I just articulated.

-Well, I think, you know, there's an interesting piece today, uh, Bill Gertz, uh, inside the ring column in the Washington Times, and this guy Gertz, and we've had him on this program before, Gertz is wired.
+Well, I think, you know, there's an interesting piece today, Bill Goertz, Inside the Ring column in the Washington Times.

-He has got sources uh that the drive-by media are envious uh to the to the gills that he has, as jealous as they can be.
+He's got sources that the drive-by media are envious to the gills that he has, as jealous as they can be.

-Uh and as such, Gertz is not permitted in the club of the drive-by media.
+And as such, Goertz is not permitted in the club of the drive-by media.

-When Gertz leaks something, they get all over him for leaking it.
+When Goertz leaks something, they get all over him for leaking it.

-Worst, uh, some officials say it's likely that Beijing deceived the U.S. about its efforts to dissuade North Korea from the apparent tests, and that China may have tacitly backed the seven missile launches earlier this week.
+Worst, some officials say, it's likely that Beijing deceived the U.S. about its efforts to dissuade North Korea from the apparent tests and that China may have tacitly backed the seven missile launches earlier this week.

-One official told Gertz this demonstrates how impotent the Chinese are and the incredibly low level of influence they have over their North Korean brethren.
+One official told Goertz this demonstrates how impotent the Chinese are and the incredibly low level of influence they have over their North Korean brethren.

 Well, I don't know.

-The big elephant in the room, any time we start talking about North Korea and we want to go to the Security Council and we want to get a joint resolution condemning them and dealing with them, guess who it is that always steps up to oppose it?
+I think the unstated secret, the big elephant in the room, anytime we start talking about North Korea and we want to go to the Security Council and we want to get a joint resolution condemning them and dealing with them, guess who it is that always steps up to oppose it?

 The Chinese and the Russians.

-Now we are we are economically uh interlinked with both of these countries, but primarily China.
+Now, we are economically interlinked with both of these countries, but primarily China.

-But there is uh uh there's a large school of thought that says China is preparing for war against us, that they're threatened by us and that they would assume and hope that we would not be the lone superpower, uh, and not by virtue of them becoming a superpower, but by reducing us as not being one.
+But there is a large school of thought that says China is preparing for war against us, that they're threatened by us, and that they would assume and hope that we would not be the lone superpower, and not by virtue of them becoming a superpower, but by reducing us as not being one.

 In other words, they are our enemy.

-this was a diplomatic nightmare in a sense, because the Chinese wanted an official state visit with a big time state dinner, an official greeting, a pomp and circumstance, the whole mess.
+I'm just going to make a wild guess here, but remember when President Hu Jinto came here to have his meeting with the president, this was a diplomatic nightmare, in a sense, because the Chinese wanted an official state visit with a big-time state dinner, an official greeting of pomp and circumstance, the whole mess.

 The White House didn't want that.

-They wanted Hugent Toll to come to Crawford to go out and have talks while chopping logs.
+They wanted Hu Jintou to come to Crawford to go out and have talks while chopping logs.

 And of course, Chinese didn't want any part of that.

-So the compromise was to do this big pomp and circumstance arrival with a luncheon.
+So the compromise was to do this big pomp and circumstance arrival with a luncheon and the press conference.

 This unprecedented.

-And they might have even suspect, because they are paranoid.
+And they might have even suspected, because they are paranoid.

 Who knows?